Harnessing the Universal Geometry of Embeddings: Our method:

 \textit{Cycle-consistency} acts as an unsupervised proxy for supervised pair alignment, ensuring that $F$ and $G$ can translate an embedding to the other embedding space and back again with minimal corruption:

-\textit{Vector space preservation (VSP)} ensures that pairwise relationships between generated embeddings remain consistent under translation \citep{mrksic2016counterfittingwordvectorslinguistic, yoon2025embeddingconverter}.
+\textit{Vector space preservation (VSP)} ensures that pairwise relationships between translated embeddings are consistent with the target space \citep{mrksic2016counterfittingwordvectorslinguistic, yoon2025embeddingconverter}.
 Given a batch of $B$ embeddings $x_1, ..., x_B$ and $y_1, ..., y_B$, we sum their average pairwise distances after translation by both $F_1$ and $F_2$:

 Combining these losses yields: $\mathcal{L}_{\text{gen}}(\theta) = \lambda_{\text{rec}}\mathcal{L}_{\text{rec}}(R_1,R_2) + \lambda_{\text{CC}}\mathcal{L}_{\text{CC}}(F_1,F_2) + \lambda_{\text{VSP}}\mathcal{L}_{\text{VSP}}(F_1,F_2)$, where hyperparameters $\lambda_{\text{CC}}$, $\lambda_{\text{rec}}$, and $\lambda_{\text{VSP}}$ control relative importance.